mortvest/shield_api/README.md

 `Authorization: Bearer <TOKEN>`

+The access token is revoked after sending a POST request to `localhost:5000/logout`

 ## Testing
 In order to test the API, scripts from the curs_scripts directory can be used.
-For more information, please refer the README.md file in the relevant directory.
+For more information about the JSON format for the POST, please refer the README.md.